futuredapp/Engineering-Handbook/docs/index.md

 ## Contributing to the Handbook

 This handbook is a living document that evolves with our practices.
-If you notice outdated information feel free to [contribute](editors.md).
+If you notice outdated information, feel free to [contribute](editors.md).

 We encourage all team members to contribute and keep this handbook accurate and useful.